What is the average pension in the UK?

 What should I do in retirement?

 Imagine that every day is like a Saturday; this might be what full-time retirement is like.
 You get to get up late.
 Watch TV all day maybe go down to the pub.
-Play golf then back home into bed early and the same again tomorrow.
+Play golf, then go back home into bed early and the same again tomorrow.
 And the next day and the next day and the next day.
 Until one day it’s the last day.

 Finally, you are not constrained by needing to be somewhere at a particular time.
 You can do what you want to do.